andersonopt/website/content/solutions/prospect.md

 software:
   title: 'How can AO Prospect impact your business? '
   benefits:
-  - benefit: Filled Pipelines for Increased Revenue
+  - benefit: Fill pipelines for increased revenue
     icon: speedometer.svg
     details: A simplistic, repeatable process makes it easy to maintain a steady flow of active projects